FrancesCoronel/tbd-interview/README.md

-# The Alamos Research App
+# The Los Alamos Research App

-The Alamos Research App, aka The ARA, allows scientists collaborate and manage sensitive research related to the creation of the first atomic bomb.
+The Los Alamos Research App, aka The ARA, allows scientists collaborate and manage sensitive research related to the creation of the first atomic bomb.

 I was inspired after watching the movie Oppenheimer which was 3 hours of character development and 5 minutes of the actual bomb being dropped.